 Our Governing Body is comprised of elected representatives from the staff, local authority, parents and co-opted governors (community); they meet at least each term.

-We actively invite parents and carers for their views throughout the year; this is done through individual letters, meetings, a comment box that is on the weekly learning logs, the Head teacher is available on the playground on certain school days and questionnaires are distributed to parents about their children’s learning and experiences of school.
+We actively invite parents and carers for their views throughout the year; this is done through individual letters, meetings, a comment box that is on the weekly learning logs and questionnaires are distributed to parents about their children’s learning and experiences of school.

 At Meadow Farm School we work hard to promote the fundamental British values of:

 Rule of Law